 - an expert witness who has been engaged to give their specialist opinion.

-Witnesses can be asked to attend court by either the prosecution or the defence side of a matter.
+Witnesses can be asked to attend court by either the prosecution or the defence.

 What will happen